misheska/misheska.github.com/source/_posts/2013-02-28-try-out-sensu-monitoring-using-virtual-box,-vagrant-and-chef.markdown

 Through the magic of Oracle VirtualBox and Vagrant, combined with Chef, you can quickly deploy Sensu to a local virtual machine instance, and kick the tires on Sensu to evaluate whether or not it is a good monitoring solution for you.
-These instructions assume you are using either Mac OS X or Linux.
-As time permits, I will eventually update this article with instructions for Windows as well.
+These instructions apply to Mac OS X, Linux, and/or Windows for the host operating system.

 Install VirtualBox
 ==================